gophergala2016/huk/README.md

 Give that to your friend.

-If you are receiving the file, and your friend has told you the key, type:
+If you are receiving the file, type:

 `$ huk bluemonkey`

-The file will be downloaded to your huk folder and decrypted.
+The file will be downloaded to your huk folder ( default ~/huk ) and decrypted.

 All keys, including those used for encryption/decryption are one time use and will be thrown away.